dlt-hub/dlt/docs/website/blog/2023-10-16-first-data-warehouse.md

 For those seeking tools, Census and Hightouch are prominent players in this space.

-## Dashboards: Unveiling Unique Paradigms
+## Dashboards & their usage paradigms

 When it comes to dashboards, each tool follows its distinctive paradigm.
 For example, Tableau and PowerBI are good for analysts to make polished dashboards for business users, while Metabase offers more simplicity and self service for more technically able business users.